How Can We Help?

 5. What evidence do I need to provide to show I have the skills for the visa?

-Please obtain employment references from employers at least 2 years of your full-time employment within the last 5 years.
+Please obtain employment references from employers at least 1 year of your full-time employment within the last 5 years.
 See link here for a template to use as it will need to include specific details.
 We are happy to review a draft version of the employment reference before it is signed.

-While this will not be a requirement for the lodgement or approval of the TSS visa, it is a condition of the visa that you be registered or be able to show that they are exempt from registration requirements for your occupation within 90 calendar days of the visa grant.
+While this will not be a requirement for the lodgement or approval of the Subclass 482 visa, it is a condition of the visa that you be registered or be able to show that they are exempt from registration requirements for your occupation within 90 calendar days of the visa grant.
 If not, you and your employer and you may be considered in breach of immigration laws.
 Your Ajuria Lawyers advisor can provide with more information specific to your occupation.

 186 – ENS visa – Direct Entry Stream